willjdsouza/willjdsouza.github.io/_posts/2020-05-06-visualizing_clusters.md

 ![useful image]({{ site.url }}/images/pca_2.png)

 **Using clustering for this dataset is up for discussion.
 As well, there are possibly many things that could be done differently from selecting features and choice of the clustering method.
-Hopefully, this is just an informative tutorial for you to realise the importance of visualizing your clusters!**
+Hopefully, this is just an informative tutorial for you to realise the importance of visualising your clusters!**